goschtl/zope/z3c.discriminator/trunk/z3c/discriminator/README.txt

 z3c.discriminator
 =================

-This package provides a formalism for designating adapter arguments as discriminators in the sense that they will be used only for adapter lookup, not instantiation.
+This package provides a formalism for marking adapter specifications as discriminators in the sense that they will be used only for adapter lookup, not instantiation.

+First a set of interfaces and their implementations.

   >>> from zope import interface

-First a set of interfaces and their implementations.

   >>> class IFoo(interface.Interface):
   ...   pass